 Throughout the past 18 months, we’ve witnessed a transformation in the ethics and compliance industry.
-Not too long ago, everyone was primarily concerned with checking boxes to meet regulatory requirements.
+Not too long ago, everyone was primarily concerned with checking boxes to meet regulatory requirements, not how to measure ethics.
 The biggest fears we faced involved courtrooms and unwelcome visits from government officials.

 But, as we’ve discussed, everything changed in 2017 when the ‘Speak Up’ culture gained momentum.
 We only have to turn to this iconic Time Magazine issue that named The Silence Breakers as the Persons of the Year.
 For the first time on a massive scale, people and companies who had acted unethically were being called out in social media and on the news.

 Now, we’re held responsible in courts of law and in the court of public opinion.
 People want to work for and buy things from companies that do good in the world.
 As a result, acting ethically is a competitive advantage, which means we have to work smarter when it comes to modifying employee behavior to help them move down the right path.

 These goals drive everything we do at Convercent, and this spirit of being better and doing better comes up often during the roundtables and other events that we hold in the U.S. and around the world.

 If you’ve ever wondered how to measure ethics or how real life compliance professionals just like you measure the effectiveness of their programs, join us for a recap of our most recent solutions forum in London.
 During the event, 40 leaders joined Convercent to discuss this changing ethics landscape, along with the most important KPIs we should all be measuring.

 Which compliance key performance indicators most accurately quantify efficacy and how do we use them to measure ethics?